 Of important note, Gloucester - Marshallberg is also a town of artists.
 Gloucester - Marshallberg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Gloucester - Marshallberg’s character.

-Gloucester - Marshallberg is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Gloucester - Marshallberg is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Gloucester - Marshallberg in 2022 was $34,127, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $136,508 for a family of four.
 However, Gloucester - Marshallberg contains both very wealthy and poor people as well.